armanjf/pepe/Vistas/bower_components/bootstrap/README.md

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with `bundle install`.
    **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
 2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
-4. Open `http://localhost:9001` in your browser, and voilÃ .
+4. Open `http://localhost:9001` in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).